 In Chatham Nursing & Rehabilitation, 10.09% of Patients had Pressure Ulcers

 This indicates the percent of residents that sustained a pressure ulcer.
 Pressure ulcers, which are also called bed sores, are routinely caused by residents staying in one position for too long.
 Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.

 In Chatham Nursing & Rehabilitation, 3.86% of Patients had Serious Falls

-This statistic measures the percentage of long-term stay patients which suffered falls resulting in severe injury.
-Falls can happen for a variety of reasons, but high rates of falls resulting in injuries could be a sign of poor nursing care.
+This metric measures the percent of long-term care residents which have suffered a fall which caused serious injury.
+Falls can happen for a variety of reasons, but high rates of major falls could be an indication of lower levels of patient supervision.